sonatype-nexus-community/iq-success-metrics2/README.md

 Example (Windows):  createfiles-metrics.bat http://localhost:8070 admin admin123
 ```

-These additional files include a list of policy violations, applications scanned last date, list of components in quarantine (nxrm3) and list of waivers.
+These additional files include list of policy violations, applications scanned last date, list of components in quarantine (nxrm3) and list of waivers.

-All files are created in the current directory from where the app will find them.
+All files are created in the current directory.

 **Start the reporting app**